Friday, April 5, 2024

 Casey put the HYSO musicians through their paces as they acclimated to playing in a new space.
 Through a translator, he paused periodically to explain that they were fine tuning challenging passages and ensuring that the group could stay together while adapting to unfamiliar acoustics.

-When questions were first invited from the students, a long pause ensured that caused the educators in my box to exchange knowing glances.
+When questions were first invited from the students, a long pause ensued that caused the educators in my box to exchange knowing glances.
 But once seeded by the first tentative question, additional queries came rapidly.
 The students were not only prolific questioners, but asked genuinely excellent questions.
 They asked how HYSO musicians were accepted into the orchestra, about how much practice time was necessary to play at their level, and which was the most difficult instrument to play.
 At the latter, all HYSO hands -- and occasional instruments where practical -- were raised by grinning musicians.
 There were so many questions that the organizers stepped in to close the Q&A session so that Casey and the HYSO could perform a 30 minute excerpt of the orchestra's full program.

 While difficult to see in this iPhone photo, The Bear is standing to take a bow for one of her solos.